aqilc/clyde-infinity/wiki/rpg/design.md

   - Would usually contain some special attribute/buff that helps the player + maybe an increase in defense
 - Boots
   - Boosts speed
-- Potion
-  - Another one of the main things an adventure gets, heals or buffs them in the middle of a battle.
-Can only have one equipped, so needed to be chosen wisely.

 ## Item buffs & passives